offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ### 2.2 Persona-Driven Frameworks

-The ACE Persona Manifest introduces cognitive and affective archetypes (e.g., Luminaris, Voxum, Nullion, Shepherd) that embody diverse user needs and interaction styles.
+The Quillan Persona Manifest introduces cognitive and affective archetypes (e.g., Luminaris, Voxum, Nullion, Shepherd) that embody diverse user needs and interaction styles.
 These personas serve as research-driven proxies for real user segments, informing both design and evaluation[2].

 ---